OpenHUTB/carla_doc/docs/tuto_first_steps.md

     world.try_spawn_actor(random.choice(vehicle_blueprints), random.choice(spawn_points))
 ```

 Now we should also add a vehicle that will be the centerpoint of our simulation.
 To train an autonomous agent we need to simulate a the vehicle that it the autonomous agent will control.
-In CARLA parlance, we often refer to this vehicle as the "Ego vehicle".
+In Carla parlance, we often refer to this vehicle as the "Ego vehicle".

 ```py
 ego_vehicle = world.spawn_actor(random.choice(vehicle_blueprints), random.choice(spawn_points))
 ```

-In addition to vehicles, CARLA also provides pedestrians to add to simulations to simulate realistic driving scenarios.
-Vehicles and pedestrians are referred to as __actors__ in the CARLA parlance, learn more about them [__here__](core_actors.md).
+In addition to vehicles, Carla also provides pedestrians to add to simulations to simulate realistic driving scenarios.
+Vehicles and pedestrians are referred to as __actors__ in the Carla parlance, learn more about them [__here__](core_actors.md).

-## Add sensors
+## 添加传感器

 Modern autonomous vehicles understand and interpret their environment through an array of attached sensors.
 These sensors include things such as optical video cameras, optical flow cameras, LIDARs, RADARs and accelerometers.
-CARLA has models of numerous types of sensors built in to create training data for machine learning.
+Carla has models of numerous types of sensors built in to create training data for machine learning.
 The sensors can be attached to a vehicle, or they can be attached to a fixed point to model for example a CCTV camera.

 Here we will attach a standard camera sensor to the ego vehicle to record some video data: